-Probate is the legal process by which the court distributes a person’s assets after they pass on.
-With few exceptions, regardless of whether you have a will, your estate will go through probate.
-However, like most other legal proceedings, probate is costly, public and time-consuming.
-At the Houston estate planning law firm of McCulloch & Miller, PLLC, our knowledgeable team of attorneys works closely with individuals and families to help them arrange their estates to minimize the assets that must go through probate.
+Probate is the legal process by which a person’s assets are distributed after they pass on.
+With few exceptions, regardless of whether or not you have a will, your estate will go through probate.
+However, like most other legal proceedings, probate is public, time-consuming and can be costly.
+It can also result in the wrong individuals benefiting from your estate.
+At the Houston estate planning law firm of McCulloch & Miller, PLLC, our knowledgeable team of probate attorneys works closely with individuals and families to help them arrange their estates to minimize the assets that must go through probate.
 We also provide valuable guidance to family members or executors who are unfamiliar with the complex probate rules.The Texas Probate Process Explained

 When someone dies, their assets will eventually be passed on to their heirs or, if they have a valid last will and testament, to the beneficiaries named in the will.
-However, before the court transfers ownership of any assets, the estate must first go through probate.
+However, before the transfer of ownership of any assets, the estate must first go through probate.

 The probate process is quite complex; however, it can be broken down into a few steps.
 First, someone, typically the executor named in the will, must file an application for probate in the county where the decedent lived.
 Next, the court will post notice of the application for probate.
 This gives anyone who intends on contesting the will the opportunity to do so.

 Assuming no one contests the will, the court will then determine if the decedent had a will.
 If so, the court will then hold a hearing to ensure that the will is valid.
 As long as everything checks out, the court will appoint the executor designated in the will.
 If there is no will, then the court will appoint an administrator of the estate.